smart-mobile-software/arisedocs/docs/source/ios.rst

 1. Add the Arise library to your project
 ----------------------------------------

 First, download the `Arise SDK for iOS`_.
-Unzip it and drag it inside your project's Frameworks folder.
+Unzip it and drag it inside your project's Frameworks folder in XCode.
 Ensure that you select ‘Copy items into the destination group’s folder’ when the dialogue box appears.

 .. _`Arise SDK for iOS`: https://s3.amazonaws.com/ariseio/Arise-iOS-2.2.zip